Monkey Bar has opened a new branch at Indiranagar and I am definitely happy about it!

 So one of my favorite places in town opened its second branch a couple of months ago.
-Yes we are talking about Monkey bar and if you don’t know about my love for Monkey, go ahead and read this first 🙂 Now that you have drooled at the breakfast you will understand the joy I felt at the opening of the second Monkey Bar specially because the second one solves the biggest problem I have with Monkey, the space.
-Monkey Bar Indiranagar is a much bigger place than the Wood Street one with the same quirky and pub like interiors, the Indiranagar branch has room for many more people than Wood Street.
+Yes we are talking about Monkey Bar and if you don’t know about my love for Monkey Bar, go ahead and read this first 🙂 Now that you have drooled at the breakfast ,you will understand the joy I felt at the opening of the second Monkey Bar specially because the second one solves the biggest problem I have with Monkey, the space.
+Monkey Bar, Indiranagar is a much bigger place than the Wood Street one with the same quirky and pub like interiors.
+The Indiranagar branch has room for many more people than Wood Street.

 The other drink that was doing rounds that day which impressed us all in the first round but disappointed in the second was Wild Leaf – vodka, lime leaves, passion fruit and fresh orange.
 The first time it came on table I was delighted by it.
 Fresh and so well-balanced but all the repeats had the balance between the passion fruit and orange completely off.
 I think I will try it once more before giving it up on it.

 Needless to say, along with the drinks, there was a lot of good food floating around the table too.
 There was a lot of new stuff on offer which isn’t a part of the Wood Street menu, I was excited about tasting.
 That’s one thing I liked about MoBar, they are not just replicating the menu in two branches so there actually is something different you look forward to when you go to these.
 Both of them, though conceptually same, do have stuff exclusive to them to motivate you to keep visiting both branches.
 Clever clever, I say 🙂